NullaSec/Haskell-Exercises/README.md

 # Haskell Exercises
 Here are the Haskell exercises I've been solving on my journey learning this language.
 If you want to check the answers [CLICK HERE](https://github.com/NullaSec/Haskel-Exercises/blob/main/HSexercises.hs).

+Important note: The solutions work but that doesn't mean they're all the most efficient code you could make.
+Sometimes I use different ways of solving similar problems so that I can practice different stuff.

 #### 1. Output a temperature value in Farenheit after giving a value in Celsius.
 NOTE: ºF = ºC x 1.8 + 32